PenguinMod/PenguinMod-Home/src/events/en/penguinjamwinter2024.md

 *(We originally did our very first PenguinJam elsewhere.)*

+# The PenguinJam is active!
+The PenguinJam theme is:
+**Too Much**

+Some examples to get you started: there are too many cars speeding, too many presents under a tree, too many risks, or too many people to serve in a restaurant.

+Create and upload projects based on this theme before ***December 24th at 2:00 PM (Eastern Time)***!

+Submit projects to PenguinJam by **using the tag [#penguinjam2](/search?q=%23penguinjam2) in the title or notes.**

 ## What is PenguinJam?
 PenguinJam is a Game Jam, starting ***December 16th at 2:00 PM (Eastern Time)***.